 Detailed Ranking Criteria Description

-II.
-Erosion and Sedimentation Control Benefits (15%): Projects that are designed to provide a long-term remedy for severe erosion problems along substantial lengths of channel or shoreline will receive a high ranking score.
-Projects that have the secondary benefit of reduced potential for erosion or lesser reductions in stormwater flows will earn an intermediate score depending on the magnitude of the downstream or shoreline benefits.
-Projects that have little or no effect on the remediation of erosion and sedimentation in the watershed will be assigned a score of zero.
+2. Erosion and Sedimentation Control or Stormwater Reduction Benefits (15%): Projects that are designed to provide a long-term remedy for severe erosion problems or the reduction of stormwater flows will receive a high ranking score.
+Projects that have the secondary benefit of reduced potential for erosion or lesser reductions in stormwater flows will earn an intermediate score depending on the magnitude of benefits.
+Projects that have little or no effect on the remediation of erosion and sedimentation or reduction of stormwater flows will be assigned a score of zero.

-III.
-Recreational and Educational Benefits (5%): This criterion ensures that waters most valued by the public or having the potential for public use receive consideration.
+4. Recreational and Educational Benefits (5%): This criterion ensures that waters most valued by the public or having the potential for public use receive consideration.
 Public support and awareness helps ensure funding and may indicate citizens’ willingness to collaborate for control efforts.
-Projects that provide opportunities to create or enhance recreation and education for the general public will be rated based on; 1) their ability to have value as a demonstration project or; 2) have potential to foster a community conservation ethic through citizen involvement or; 3) provide for enhanced recreational opportunities.
-Projects that combine all three of the fore mentioned criteria and have long-lasting benefits will rank highest, while projects that do not provide for these benefits will be assigned a score of zero.
+Projects that provide opportunities to create or enhance recreation and education for the general public will be rated based on; 1) their ability to have value as a demonstration project or; 2) provide for enhanced recreational opportunities.
+Projects that combine the fore mentioned criteria and have long-lasting benefits will rank highest, while projects that do not provide for these benefits will be assigned a score of zero.
 Features to consider could be: nature centers, websites, active outdoor classrooms, fishing, boating, public workshops and symposiums, manuscripts/ journals/ pamphlets, and interpretive exhibits and kiosks.
 Though this committee acknowledges the potential contributions of proposed projects toward recreation and education, the enabling legislation stresses protection and improvement of lakes and waterways.
 Therefore this criterion is weighted less than the others that directly protect and improve water quality.

-IV.
-Ecological Benefits (15%): This ranking criterion can ensure that waters of ecological value get consideration in the decision process.
+5. Ecological Benefits (15%): This ranking criterion can ensure that waters of ecological value get consideration in the decision process.
 These waters might include waters of aquatic / fisheries value, primary nursery areas, outstanding resource waters, and protected streams, wetlands, or rare, threatened and endangered (RT&E) species.
 The potential ecological benefits of an individual project are ranked based on evaluations of the anticipated improvements to habitat that will be realized by implementing the project.
-Factors for evaluation include; the size of the treated area, habitat quality and ecological condition, and proximity to other habitat areas.
-Areas that currently provide no habitat, but will provide significant habitat upon completion, will rank highest.
-Projects that have no habitat impacts such as the replacement of culverts for flood control or maintenance projects will rank the lowest.
+Factors for evaluation include; quantified effects on the project on NYS or federally recognized resources and the longevity of ecological benefits with required maintenance.

-V. Implementability (15%): This ranking criterion is a measure of the relative severity of obstacles that must be over come to implement the project.
-Determining a score is a cumulative assessment of factors such as: public vs. private property, property easement acquisition, permitting requirements, impact or disturbance to nearby residences, long-term maintenance and operation requirements, completeness or status of project planning design and maintenance, phase of the project relative to past and/or future funding, and relative ease of construction.
-A high ranking would be assigned to projects with no foreseeable implementation concerns related to any or all of these issues.
+6. Feasibility (15%): This ranking criterion is a measure of public benefit and the relative severity of obstacles that must be overcome to implement the project.
+Determining a score is a cumulative assessment of factors such as: public vs. private property, property easement acquisition, permitting requirements, impact or disturbance to nearby residences, long- term maintenance and operation requirements, completeness or status of project planning design and maintenance, phase of the project relative to past and/or future funding, and relative ease of construction.
+A high ranking would be assigned to projects significant public benefit with no foreseeable implementation concerns related to any or all of these issues.
 A low ranking would be assigned to projects which would have a high degree of difficulty and little or no public benefit.

 Each project selected for funding will enter into an agreement (contract or agreement of service) with Chautauqua County that defines the obligations of the applicant and the County.
 This includes, but is not limited to, items such as; reporting, payment schedule, terms of the agreement, use of funds, cancellations, reporting, insurance, disability, and workman’s compensation.
 During the term of the agreement the applicant must allow access to the project area to the County Watershed Coordinator.
 Applicants are responsible for securing all permits necessary for work and fulfilling New York State Environmental Quality Review Act (SEQRA) requirements.
 Funding will only be applied to costs incurred under the agreement after the agreement has been signed.

-All projects will be finished by December 31, 2018.
-Recipients of approved 2% projects that are not completed within the allotted time frame may request an extension in written form to the Watershed Coordinator explaining why an extension is being requested.
+All projects will be finished by December 31, 2024.
+Recipients of approved 2% projects that are not completed within the allotted timeframe may request an extension in written form to the Watershed Coordinator explaining why an extension is being requested.
 The extension requests will be reviewed and a determination will be provided on a case-by-case basis.
-Extensions shall not be extended beyond December 31, 2019.
+Extensions shall not be extended beyond December 31, 2025.

 As the 2% project progresses, reporting with photographic documentation must be submitted to the Watershed Coordinator as defined in the agreement, which is typically at the initiation of the project, while work is underway, and at the completion of the project.
 All reporting will be consistent with the work plan (scope of services), timeline, and budget submitted as part of the application.
 Within 60 days of the completion of the project, the applicant must submit a project final report, which includes detailed financial information to the Watershed Coordinator in order to receive final payment.